Visual Attention Exercises

 Accurately recalling a sequence of events

-Remembering and recognizing objects previously viewed
+Remembering previously viewed objects

 Extracting, recognizing, and utilizing visual patterns in moving stimuli

-Our Exercises
+Our exercises:

 Ancient Writing